Young man with headphones writes while looking at laptop

 • Identify healthcare partners and competencies and describe how to develop prioritized plans for increasing access to health homes and quality health care in addition to seek funding for high priority policy initiatives, in concert with national and statewide groups and local providers of health care

-• Explain how public health convenes across governmental agencies, such as departments of transportation, aging, substance abuse/mental health, education, planning and development, or others, to promote
+• Explain how public health convenes across governmental agencies, such as departments of transportation, aging, substance abuse/mental health, education, planning and development, or others, to protect community members of the health departments jurisdiction.

 Learning Activities: